kyungyunlee/til/documents/Database/1_relational_model.md

 * difference: appears in the first relation and not in the second relation. aka. except
 * product : aka. cross join
 * join

 Relational model is independent of any query language implementation.

+2021.08.21
+## Advanced SQL
+SQL dates back to 1970s, created by IBM.

+SQL is based on bags.
+* lists : ordered, duplicates
+* sets : unordered, no duplicates
+* bags : unordered, duplicates

+Relational languages: DML, DDL, DCL

+### Window functions
+Unlike "group by", window functions will list out all tuples but the aggregation function as an added column.

+ex.
+select *, row_number() over (partition by id)

+### Common table expressions (CTEs)

+CTEs vs Views
+* CTEs exists in memory only
+* Views store SQL query, not the output of the query, and it is physically stored in disk
+* Ad-hoc queries and lighter queries -> use CTE
+* Commonly reused queries -> use views